OECON - Master of Science (MSc) in Advanced Economics and Finance

 - HA Almen - RUC

-(3) Admission to the MSc in Advanced Economics and Finance programme requires a relevant bachelor degree or other relevant Danish or foreign degree at the same level.
+(3) Admission to the MSc in Advanced Economics and Finance programme requires that the applicant has completed a qualifying bachelor degree, among these a professional bachelor degree, or other Danish or foreign degree at the same level.
 During the education the applicant must have covered the following academic disciplines to a sufficient degree on an overall, individual assessment:

 The specific entry requirements are minimum 30 ECTS-points within one or more of the following areas: